A Global-Local Partnership

 Everybody has a story.
 We're here to listen.

-The Grandparents who serve on Friendship Bench DC have been specifically trained to listen without judgment and support people struggling with difficult thoughts and feelings.
+The Grandparents who serve on Friendship Bench DC have been specifically trained to actively listen with empathy and offer problem-solving support.
 They know life can be tough and are here to help you feel less alone.

 All Friendship Bench DC sessions are free of charge and by appointment only.
 Sessions typically last for 45-60 minutes.